Gfycyd/task3/README.md

 - If on this blank: breeze, agent doesn't go, try to not risk(but it is easy to correct, so this code just ignore breeze)
 - If stench and exist arrow, agent pull arrow in direction in which he want to go
 - If miss, no other opportunity to pull arrow(monitoring by 2 criteria, CR1 and CR2)
+- You go to gold
+- You are killed when you on pit on with wumpus in one blank

 ### TO START THIS GAME YOU NEED TO WRITE QUERY ?- Start(Path)